SolidTeknics Made In USA frying pan (2018).

 Here’s what I like about this pan:

 - There are NO grommets (no attachment points for the handle).
-Many stainless pans have grommets attaching the handle and those grommets are usually made of a different metal than the pan and (in my experience testing hundreds of different pans) often test positive for Lead when tested with an XRF instrument.
+Many stainless pans have grommets attaching the handle and those grommets are usually made of a different metal than the pan — and (in my experience, after testing hundreds of different pans) often result as positive for Lead when tested with an XRF instrument.

-- The pan (including the handle) is made of one solid contiguous piece of metal, so there is no concern of eventual possible de-lamination / separation of dissimilar metals, due to overheating, corrosion, etc. Many other brands of pans have handles made out of a combination of materials (even when the pan is advertised as “solid stainless steel”).
+- The pan (including the handle) is made of one solid contiguous piece of metal, so there is no concern of eventual possible de-lamination/ separation of dissimilar metals due to overheating, corrosion, etc. Many other pan brands have handles made out of a combination of materials (even when the pan is advertised as “solid stainless steel”).
 Those other materials used for handles often contain Leaded components.
-[Especially trendy right now is Leaded-brass accent handles, LINK.]
+(Especially trendy right now are Leaded-brass accent handles, LINKED here.)

 - The design is adorable!
 I love the little map of the United States in the handle. 🙂 I also love the balance and weight of the pan.